mikependon/RepoDB.NET/pages/operations/max.md

 # Max

-This method is used to compute the max value of the target field.
+This method is used to compute the maximum value of the target field.

 #### Code Snippets